UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 1. Set up your function app to be the startup project
 1. Run
-1. A commmand window / terminal should appear - once it's ready, it should display the URL to connect to the
+1. A command window / terminal should appear - once it's ready, it should display the URL to connect to the

 ![Local Function Container](img/LocalFunctionContainer.png)